thilinapiy/SRDBS/README.md

 ### Create MySQL database

+            > Create a separate database for the system on MySQL database.
+                - CREATE DATABASE SRDBSDB;

-        > Run the config/database.sql as a root user of the system.
+            > Create a user to the system.
-            (Change settings according to your MySQL server and security needs.)

-        > Change MySQL settings in config/sysconfig.conf file according to your system.
+                - CREATE USER SRDBS;

+            > Grant privileges.
+                - GRANT ALL PRIVILEGES ON SRDBSDB.* TO 'SRDBS'@'127.0.0.1' IDENTIFIED BY 'password';

 ### Run the server